AN/TPQ-36 Firefinder radar: Operations/maintainers/specifications

 It features permanent storage for 99 targets, has a field exercise mode and uses a digital data interface.

 Manufacturers

 Northrop Grumman manufactures the AN/TPQ-36(V)8 Firefinder radar.

-Before its acquisition by Raytheon, the Hughes Aircraft Co. developed the AN/TPQ-36 Firefinder radar at its facility at Fullerton, California, and manufactured it at its plant in Forest, Mississippi.
+Before its acquisition by Raytheon, the Hughes Aircraft Co. developed the TPQ-36 Firefinder radar at its facility at Fullerton, California, and manufactured it at its plant in Forest, Mississippi.

-Nomenclature

-Per the Joint Electronics Type Designation System (JETDS), the nomenclature AN/TPQ-36 is thus derived: